-- Subject has known anaphylactic reactions to the active substance, hamster protein, or to any of the excipients listed in section 6.1. of the summary of product characteristics (SPC) - Subject has participated in a clinical study involving a medicinal product or device within 30 days prior to enrolment, or is scheduled to participate in a clinical study involving a medicinal product or device.
+- Subject has known anaphylactic reactions to the active substance, hamster protein, or to any of the excipients of Obizur. - Subject has participated in a clinical study involving a medicinal product or device within 30 days prior to enrolment, or is scheduled to participate in a clinical study involving a medicinal product or device. - US Subject who has participated in the post-marketing study, NCT02610127.